willswire/website/src/content/blog/chat-afi.md

 ---
-title: 'ChatAFI: Embedding Air Force Publications into ChatGPT'
+title: "ChatAFI: Embedding Air Force Publications into ChatGPT"
-description: 'Exploring RAG and developing a ChatGPT plugin'
+description: "Exploring RAG and developing a ChatGPT plugin"
-pubDate: 'Aug 13 2023'
+pubDate: "Aug 13 2023"
-heroImage: '/chat-afi.jpg'
+heroImage: "/chat-afi.jpg"
 ---

 > **January 2024**: The ChatAFI ChatGPT Plugin has been deprecated in favor of the latest update to [AFI Explorer](https://afiexplorer.com)